Last Reviewed: October 2014

 Is the disease always fatal?

-No. Early on, about half of those infected died, but rapid diagnosis and supportive treatment have improved survival.
+No. Soon after the disease was first recognized about half of those infected died, but rapid diagnosis and supportive treatment have improved survival.
+Mild illnesses have been reported.

 What should be done to clean up after rodent droppings?

+The virus, which is able to survive in the environment for a few hours or days (for example, in dirt and dust in the shade or in rodent nests) can be killed by most household disinfectants, such as bleach, detergents or alcohol.
+Exposure to the sun's UV rays can also kill the virus.
 Dwellings with large amounts of rodent droppings should first be aired before re-occupying the building.
 It is important to keep rodent dropping particles from getting into the air where they can be inhaled.
-The debris should be thoroughly wet down with a household disinfectant solution (consisting of detergent plus 1½ cups of bleach for each gallon of water) to reduce airborne dust.
+The debris should be thoroughly wet down with a household disinfectant solution (such as detergent plus 1½ cups of bleach for each gallon of water) to reduce airborne dust.
 An old spray bottle with a fine mist is ideal for applying the solution.
-Debris should then be wiped up while wearing gloves and placed in double plastic bags for disposal, together with any cleanup materials such as paper towels, etc. Do not use vacuum cleaners or sweep with brooms, which will create dust in the air.
-Use of gloves, dust mist masks, long-sleeved clothing and protective eyewear may help prevent personal exposure.
+Debris should then be wiped up while wearing disposable gloves and placed in plastic bags for disposal, together with any cleanup materials such as paper towels.
+Do not use vacuum cleaners or sweep with brooms, which will create dust in the air.
+Use of disposable gloves, dust masks, long-sleeved clothing, and protective eyewear may help prevent personal exposure.
 Wash hands with soap and water after completing the cleanup.

 Where can I get more information?

 If you are seriously ill with a high fever, consult a doctor or local emergency room immediately.
 For general information, call your local or state health department.
-Additional information on hantavirus prevention is available from the Centers for Disease Control and Prevention (CDC) at: http://www.cdc.gov/hantavirus/.
+Additional information on Hantavirus prevention is available from the Centers for Disease Control and Prevention at: http://www.cdc.gov/hantavirus/.